joshl26/resume-wrangler/README.md

 **Parts List Page**
 ![Partslist Page Image](https://raw.githubusercontent.com/joshl26/joshl26/main/assets/Laptop_el-in.png)

 While in the inventory page tab, you will be met with your entire electronics inventory in table form.
-Clicking on a part row in table will open up a new window displaying all of the current information regarding that specific part.
+Clicking on a part row in table will open up a new window displaying all the current information regarding that specific part.

 <a name="usage-new-part"></a>